 We often supplement with purchased seed when we cannot collect sufficient amounts of a certain species.

 Sourcing seeds can feel overwhelming.
 It doesn’t need to be.
 Purchase only from a reputable native seed company who can verify where the seed was grown.
 Never purchase a native seed mix from a big box store.
 It’s usually from an unknown ecoregion and includes non-native seeds.

-When hand broadcasting the seed, ½ acre sections are manageable for one person.
+Half acre sections are manageable for one person.
 It’s not too much walking and doesn’t take too much time.
 Use the topography and soil type map to create the sections with a single soil type.
 It will create some irregular ½ acre sections but it’s much easier for the volunteers.
-Once sections are designated, assign each a number.
+Then assign each section a number.

 To mark the sections, we placed a metal T-post at each section corner.
 Marking flags and flagging tape were used to highlight them and make them clearly visible to volunteers.
 To further clarify each section, because some were irregular sized, we spray painted lines radiating from the posts to designate how each section projected from the post.
 While the picture shows a “+” pattern, not every section will be uniform.
 It’s a large blank canvas and easy to misunderstand which T-post to T-post connection completes a section.
 We placed small orange flags around the perimeter to mark the maintenance path.
 No sense throwing seed there!